peilin54/edgar-data-extract/README.md

                         Read the .txt files in the order specified by a file list_txt.
 For testing purpose.
 Default is False

-# Create the ./scratch directory or replace with your output directory
+# Use the ./scratch directory or replace with your output directory
-$ python main.py  -i ./tests/test_1 -o ./scratch
+edgar-data-extract$ python main.py  -i ./tests/test_1 -o ./scratch
 ```

 The code finds `all the .txt files` in the input directory and generates three .csv output files: `nonDerivative.csv`, `derivative.csv`, and `footnotes.csv`.